Azure/aksArc/eval/autodeploy/README.md

 Please be aware of some of the important parameters that you must provide for deploying the template.
 Specifically:

 * **AKS-HCI App Id** - This is your Service Principal ID which you created earlier
-* **AKS-HCI App Secret** - this is the corresponding secret/password for the Service Principal
+* **AKS-HCI App Secret** - this is the corresponding secret for the Service Principal
 * **Kubernetes Version** - this is the preferred version of your Kubernetes target cluster.
 "Match Management Cluster" will select the same version as the KVA for the AKS-HCI management cluster, which you can check here: https://github.com/Azure/aks-hci/releases.
 This will result in fewer images downloaded, and a faster deployment time, but it may not be the very latest Kubernetes version for your clusters.

 Finally, be aware of the **size** and **number** of control plane/worker nodes you are deploying.
 Your Azure VM has a finite size, and choosing to deploy multiple workers and control plane nodes, of a large size will result in a deployment failure of the AKS-HCI sandbox.
 You can read more about this below.